 As a yet another safety measure, a radio remote control is used to select the operational mode of the robot out of three possibilities-the stop, manual and autonomous modes.
 In stop mode, the RS-232/CAN converters are inhibited, all communication between the high-level behavior controller and the RMP is interrupted and the robot comes to a complete stop.
 The manual mode allows a human operator to drive the robot using a joystick on the remote control.
 In autonomous mode, communication is normal but the joystick can override the commands sent from the behavior controller.
 In the current setup, the RMP will not start unless the Radio Presence check receives signal from the remote control.
 If during operation the signal from the remote control is lost, the Radio Presence subsystem will interrupt the communication line and it will stay in that state until the system is power cycled.
-To achieve that level of control, the RMP.
+To achieve that level of control, the Radio Presence subsystems is directly connected to the emergency stops of the RMP.22